cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/cards.md

 You can choose to either save a gzip compressed or a plain file system image.
 An image of the card will then proceed to download.

+### Mass exporting and importing cards

+Select the "export" icon from the toolbar in order to start selecting caeds from the list for export.
+All selected cards will be exported as a single zip archive.

+Similarly, a zip archive with card images can be imported in order to add all of them to CloudpilotEmu.
+Note that you will not be prompted to change the card names or settings during import in this case - you'll have to make any adjustments afterwards.

 ### Deleting a card
 To delete a card: